 New hutches bought to help several rescues to help with the influx of Autumn juveniles

 Microscopes bought for (free loan) for Marian at Hedgehog Haven and Richard at Aylsham, to enable them to check samples quickly and cost free.

 Secondhand hutches purchased for several rescues.

 Syringes and needles purchased for Tracy’s rescue at Long Stratton.

 Suction Units, for the removal of flystrike, free loaned to several rescues – Mel’s Rescue, Richard at Aylsham, Tracy at Long Stratton and Rachel at Downham Market.

-Incubator donated, for free loan to any rescue centre who requires it.
+Incubator donated and purchased, for free loan to any rescue centre who requires them.

 Zoozone cages and heat mats available for free loan for rescuers and fosterers.